sxlxc/Hakyllsite/posts/connectivity_interdiction.md

 Given a problem instance of connectivity interdiction, find a cut $C$ and its subset $F\subset C$ s.t. $0\leq c(F)\leq b$ and $\frac{w(C\setminus F)}{b+1-c(F)}$ is minimized.
 :::

-I have been thinking for a while how this problem is involved but have no clue.
-However, it indeed works...
-The weight function is defined based on an estimation of [@normmincut].
+~~I have been thinking for a while how this problem is involved but have no clue.
+However, it does work...~~ The weight function is defined based on an estimation of [@normmincut].
 The authors claim that the optimal solution to b-free min-cut problem is a 2-approximate min-cut of the reweighted graph.
-Then they enumerate all 2-approximate min-cut of the reweighted graph and run the FPTAS for knapsack on each cut.
+Then they enumerate all 2-approximate min-cut of the reweighted graph and use the FPTAS alg for knapsack on each cut to find a $(1+\epsilon)$-approx solution.

 ## More on normalized min-cut